Heart Like a Wheel (film): Muldowney's reaction

 Muldowney would rather have had Jamie Lee Curtis play her; she called Bedelia "a snot", and stated, "When she was promoting the movie on TV shows, she would tell interviewers she didn't even like racing.
 She got out of [sic] race car like she was getting up from the dinner table."
 Although Muldowney acted as creative consultant on the production, she has mixed feelings about the film itself, stating, "No, the movie did not capture my life very well at all, but more importantly, I thought the movie was very, very good for the sport."

 Accolades

 The film was nominated for the American Film Institute's 2008 AFI's 10 Top 10 list in the sports film category.

 Legacy

-A loose racing video game adaptation of the film was developed by Micro Computer Technologies for the Atari 2600, but publisher Fox Video Games cancelled its release due to the film's presumed poor box office performance.
-It was programmed by Jim Collas, who would later join Gateway 2000 and lead its Amiga subsidiary until 1999 after acquiring the brand.
+A loose racing video game adaptation of the film was developed by Micro Computer Technologies for the Atari 2600, but publisher Fox Video Games cancelled its release due to the film's presumed poor box-office performance.
+It was programmed by Jim Collas, who later joined Gateway 2000 and led its Amiga subsidiary until 1999 after acquiring the brand.
 A surviving prototype exists without any identifiable information outside from its publisher, leading it to be unidentified until its existence was confirmed by Collas years after its release.